 1. Purpose and scope

-This policy governs how Altura Learning Pty Ltd ABN 39 054 798 962 and its related bodies corporate (we, us, our) collect, store, use, disclose and manage personal information.
-This policy also outlines and explains the types of personal information we collect, the purposes for which it is collected, how you can request access to and correct personal information that we hold about you and how you can make a privacy complaint or contact us with your enquiries or concerns.
+This policy governs how Altura Learning Australia Pty Ltd ABN 39 054 798 962 and its related bodies corporate (including Altura Learning United Kingdom Limited, Altura Learning New Zealand Limited and Altura Learning Ireland Limited, referred to in this policy as we, us, our) collect, store, use, disclose and manage personal information.
+This policy also outlines and explains the types of personal information we collect, how we keep it secure, the purposes for which it is collected, your rights in relation to your personal information, how you can request access to and correct personal information that we hold about you and how you can make a privacy complaint or contact us with your enquiries or concerns.

 We take your privacy seriously and are committed to open and transparent management of personal information.
-When dealing with personal information, we comply with the Privacy Act 1988 (Cth) (Act), the Australian Privacy Principles in the Act, and all other applicable legislation, including State and Territory legislation.
+When dealing with personal information, we comply with the Privacy Act 1988 (Cth) (Act), the Australian Privacy Principles in the Act, the European Union’s General Data Protection Regulation (GDPR) (if applicable to your personal information) and all other applicable legislation and regulation,.

-Our consultants and contractors are required to enter into written contracts ensuring their strict compliance with privacy laws.
+Our consultants and contractors are required to enter into written contracts ensuring their strict compliance with the applicable privacy laws.

-This policy does not apply to personal information that is exempt under the Act, including the personal information of our employees relating to their former or current employment with us.
+This policy does not apply to personal information that is exempt under the applicable law.

 2. What is personal information?